zelosleone/turso/docs/manual.md

 ## CDC (Early Preview)

-Turso supports [Capturing Data Capture](https://en.wikipedia.org/wiki/Change_data_capture), a powerful pattern for tracking and recording changes to your database in real-time.
+Turso supports [Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture), a powerful pattern for tracking and recording changes to your database in real-time.
 Instead of periodically scanning tables to find what changed, CDC automatically logs every insert, update, and delete as it happens.

 ### Enabling CDC